andreas-zimmerer/research-paper-graph/README.md

 If you are using IntelliJ/PyCharm Professional, you should simply be able to open the project.
 You will find some useful run configurations as well.

-Make sure the existing `virtualenv` is properly set up in your IDE:
-> Open "File" -> "Project Structure".
-> For the "Project SDK" click on "New".
-> Select "Python SDK" and select "Existing Environment".
-> Navigate to "./backend/venv/bin/python3" and press "Ok".

 ## Backend
 The backend is a Python application with Flask framework.